lehanget154/lehanget154.github.io/emloyer-branding/index.md

   - How do they behave daily on Social network?
   - What are the key criteria that they decide to join a company?

+# Key messages
+WHAT CAN WE ATTRACT THEM? = EMPLOYER BRANDING MESSAGE